 The Indian President appoints Governor for each state by warrant under his hand and seal.
 Central Government is responsible to nominate the governor for each state.

-- Unlike elections of President, there is no direct or indirect election for the post of Governor.
+- Unlike elections of the President, there is no direct or indirect election for the post of Governor.

 - The office of a governor is not a part of the union executive and is an independent constitutional office.
 The governor doesn’t serve the union government and neither is subordinate to it.